-by John Walker January 4, 1994 Fly's Eye The University of Utah operates a cosmic ray detector called the Fly's Eye II, situated at the Dugway Proving Ground about an hour's drive from Salt Lake City.
+The Oh-My-God Particle.
+By John Walker January 4, 1994 Fly's Eye The University of Utah operates a cosmic ray detector called the Fly's Eye II, situated at the Dugway Proving Ground about an hour's drive from Salt Lake City.

+And thus, approximately: v = 0.9999999999999999999999951 c Quicktime.
+Alcubierre Warp Drive Time Travel.
 An Alcubierre Warp Drive stretches spacetime in a wave causing the fabric of space ahead of a spacecraft to contract and the space behind it to expand.
 The ship can ride the wave to accelerate to high speeds and time travel.

 The Alcubierre drive, also known as the Alcubierre metric or Warp Drive, is a mathematical model of a spacetime exhibiting features reminiscent of the fictional "warp drive" from Star Trek, which can travel "faster than light" (although not in a local sense - see below).
 The key characteristics of the application of Alcubierre warp drives for time control and time travel are presented in the picture below.
 This is followed by more detail describing the effect below.
 Alcubierre Warp Drive Description In 1994, the Mexican physicist Miguel Alcubierre proposed a method of stretching space in a wave which would in theory cause the fabric of space ahead of a spacecraft to contract and the space behind it to expand.
 Alcubierre Metric.
 Imagining the Tenth Dimension - A Book by Rob Bryanton.
 For One Tiny Instant, Physicists May Have Broken a Law of Nature.
 This image of a full-energy collision between gold ions shows the paths taken by thousands of subatomic particles produced during the impact.